antham/gommit/README.md

 ### Travis

 In travis, all history isn't cloned, default depth is 50 commits, you can change it : https://docs.travis-ci.com/user/customizing-the-build#Git-Clone-Depth.
-So we will fetch the ref of our branch we are forking to be able to analyze all messages in this range.

 First, we download the binary from the release page according to the version we want and we add in ```.travis.yml``` :